danieljlepiscopo/ccna-homelab/README.md

 ![Logical Topology](topology/logical-diagram.png)

 ## Recent Lab Updates
-As of October 2025, this homelab has completed 15 out of 18 planned labs.
+As of November 2025, this homelab has completed 16 out of 18 planned labs.
 From the last lab, the homelab currently demonstrates:
-- Created the topology for how NAT would work on my homelab.
+- Understanding why we need QoS and the three main models: Best Effort, IntServ, and DiffServ.
-- Explained, configured, verified, and removed Static NAT/Dynamic NAT.
+- Going through Classification and Marking, Queueing, Policing/Shaping, and Congestion Avoidance.
-- Ended the lab NAT Overload (PAT) explanation and configuration.
+- Demoed all QoS concepts with practical examples of service policies.

-Next up: QoS Fundamentals lab: focusing on DiffServ, DSCP markings, and queue behavior.
+Next up: First Hop Gateway Protocols with HSRP, VRRP, and GLBP.

-Last updated: October 2025
+Last updated: November 2025

 ## Goals
 - [x] 1.
 Cable and Power On Devices